 Let's get to the main subject first, the Symphony No. 3 in C-minor, Op.
 78, written in 1886 by French composer, organist, pianist, and conductor Charles-Camille Saint-Saëns (1835-1921).
 It's no doubt the most-popular thing Saint-Saens ever wrote and to this day remains one of the most popular pieces of classical music of any kind.

-As you recall, the Symphony No. 3 in C minor, Op.
-78 "Organ" by French composer Camille Saint-Saens (1835-1921) is a colorful, sometimes bombastic, and thoroughly enjoyable piece of music.
-Although audiences recognize the piece by its nickname, the "Organ Symphony," the organ really only has a part in the second-movement Adagio and the later half of the Finale.
-Saint-Saëns called the work a symphony with organ, and said of it, "I gave everything to it I was able to give.
+Saint-Saëns called the work "a symphony with organ," and remarked, "I gave everything to it I was able to give.
 What I have here accomplished, I will never achieve again."
-It appears he knew what he was talking about (or he was too contrary to go back on his words) because even though he lived another thirty-five years, he never wrote another symphony, organ or otherwise.
+Apparently he knew what he was talking about because even though he lived another thirty-five years, he never wrote another symphony, organ or otherwise.

 The composer divides the work into two major parts, with two divisions in each part.
 It's an odd arrangement but essentially works out to a conventional four-movement symphony.
 The first movement has always seemed to me the least distinguished, the least characterful, but Maestro Fischer and the Utah Symphony do their best to make it seem as purposeful as possible.
 Nevertheless, it still comes off a bit mundane compared to the rest of the work.
 For his part, Fischer increases the tempo and dynamic contrasts as he goes along and builds a decent head of steam by the end of it.